Ascenssucreausucre/ICSC/src/assets/markdown/cookies.md

 ## 5. Contact

-If you have questions about our use of cookies, contact: [email@example.com]
+If you have questions about our use of cookies, contact: driss.mehdi@univ-poitiers.fr